scribe-security/docs/docs/overview.md

 ### Results
 Scribe enriches SBOMs with validation information and creates integrity reports that you can easily share with stakeholders.
-> In this release, Scribe validates Node.js projects and npm packages, that create an Open Containers Image (OCI) such as Docker.
+> In this release, Scribe validates Node.js projects and NPM packages, that create an Open Containers Image (OCI) such as Docker.

 ### Signing critical files